Kacie, studied Communication at Arapahoe Community College (ACC)

 - Elevate Club that informs campus members about what it's like to be a student with a disability

-- Activities include: Special screening of Big Hero 6, Coffee with Cops, Bingo
+- Activities included: Special screening of Big Hero 6, Coffee with Cops, Bingo

 Kacie's Advice for Future Students